ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

 All of this is an unfortunate consequence of the Haskell Report's apparently arbitrary decision that a default module header will only export `main`.
-There is no harm in the normal case to exporting everything (that, is, making the implied module header just `module Main where` instead, without the export list).
+There is no harm in the normal case to exporting everything (that, is, making the implied module header just `module Main where` without the export list).

 ## Proposed Change Specification

 A new language extension will be defined called `DefaultExportAll`.
-When this is enabled and GHC compiles a module that does *not* contain an explicit module header, the default module header will become `module Main where` rather than `module Main (main) where` as it is in the Haskell Report.
+When this is enabled and GHC compiles a module that does *not* contain an explicit module header, the default module header will become `module Main where` rather than `module Main (main) where` as in the Haskell Report.

-If the module has an explicit module header, there is no change in behavior.
+If the module has an explicit module header, the extension has no effect.

 ## Examples